Amersham Gas Works

 Although the Amersham Gas & Light & Coke company has turned down takeover overtures from individuals in the 1890s, a suggested amalgamation offer from Uxbridge Gas Company was accepted in 1910 with Amersham shareholders being offered just over the £5.00 value for each of their shares.
 This was translated into debenture shares with guaranteed interest of 4%.
 Under the Uxbridge Gas Company regime, a new gas holder was installed by Messrs C & A Walker presumably to replace the 1859 holder.
 Other activity in these early days of Uxbridge ownership were the laying of 5 ½ miles of gas main from Amersham to Sarratt which would have offered gas to Amersham Common and Little Chalfont.

 In 1920, the owners of the Uxbridge Gas Company acquired the High Wycombe Gas Light and Coke Co. and was renamed the Uxbridge, Wycombe and District Gas Co, an appellation it retained until the nationalisation of gas in 1948.
 From this latter date, the Amersham works became part of the North Thames Gas Board, one of the twelve nationalised gas utilities.
 Four years later, the gas works itself was deemed to ‘have reached the end of its life’ and it was dismantled over the next 2 years.
 However, the site was retained as a location for gas holders, which were important to meet peak gas demand and a new half-million cubic feet gas holder was bought in to operation in 1958.
-The conversion of the UK to natural gas in between 1968 and 1976 obviated the need for gas holders and the two on the gas works site were demolished in the 1980s.
+The conversion of the UK to natural gas in between 1968 and 1976 obviated the need for gas holders and the two on the gas works site were demolished in 1994.

 For this history we have heavily drawn on the book The Gas Works of Buckinghamshire by Tony Marks to whom our thanks are due.